An ode to Jimmy Bullard, who treats football as seriously as we all should

-Jimmy Bullard was an excellent footballer during his career with Peterborough, Wigan, Fulham and Hull City – but he was an even better banter merchant.
+Jimmy Bullard was a great footballer during his time with Peterborough, Wigan, Fulham and Hull City – but he was an even better banter merchant.

 Jimmy Bullard loves banter.
 In fact, it’s possible that Jimmy Bullard loves banter more than life itself.
 Banter is his very essence.
 Cut him and he bleeds pure, unadulterated banter.